thomasyang44/sko-tech-academy/docs/agenda/process.md

     === "Day 3"
         1. Review Stand and Deliver Guidelines
-        1. Team members will individually rebuild portions of the Client Onboarding solution, selecting a capability that is not their deepest expertise and/or is the most needed skill in their market.
+        1. Team members will work together on the team cluster and rebuild portions of the Client Onboarding solution, selecting a capability that is not their deepest expertise and/or is the most needed skill in their market.
 Every member of the team should select a different rebuild lab.
         1. Customization use case scenarios will be provided prior to lunch.

         |Day   | Time          | Session / Activity                                           |